 Phase End Criteria: Score 70% + in expert full length simulation exams.
 Be cautious since this part is tricky and tends to confuse candidates and delay the certification too.

 Activities: Pick some reliable and good question bank resources, practice 2 to 3 full length or 400 to 600 questions.
 It is crucial to practice as many as questions possible but what is more important here is what you learn from one test with full concentration.
 I have seen many people taking umpteen tests to ensure they have prepared well.
 Learning can be possible even with fewer tests too.

 Take the full-length mock test in one sitting and work on each question after the test gets over, analyze their solution, and discuss your doubts with the trainer or peers of the study group if you have any.
 Fixing the gap before moving to the next test is vital.
 Then, repeat the process for the next test.

 Some final tips while practicing questions –

 Last but not least:

-At any point, if something is not clear, come to the forum.
-With 2000+ of active threads.
-This can also be treated as a learning source, as almost all possible questions have been discussed here.
-You can search for your doubts, and if needed you can post your questions as well.
-Interaction and participation in our forum are available to all PMP® Certification aspirants irrespective of you enrolled in our course or not.
+At any point, if something is not clear, come to the iZenBridge forum.
+With 5000+ active threads, this can also be treated as a learning source.
+Almost all possible questions have been discussed here.
+You can search for your doubts, and if needed, you can post your questions as well.
+Interaction and participation in our forum are available to all PMP® Certification aspirants, irrespective of whether you enrolled in our course or not.

-Also live interactive doubt clarification session support is also available to our clients, because we understand the need of continuous interactive discussion till you get certified.
+Also, live interactive doubt clarification session support on Zoom is available to our clients.
+Apart from that, I usually do weekly clubhouse events because I understand the need for continuous interactive discussion till you get certified.